Presidential transition of Jimmy Carter: Selection of appointees

-Carter, when he was governor of Gergia, where the gubernatorial cabinet consisted partially of independently-elected state constitutional officers, had been used to working with strong and independent cabinet.
-In shaping ihis presidential administration, Carter granted his Cabinet designees large liberty to help select sub-cabinet appointees.
+Carter, when he was governor of Georgia, where the gubernatorial cabinet consisted partially of independently-elected state constitutional officers, had been used to working with strong and independent cabinet.
+In shaping his presidential administration, Carter granted his Cabinet designees large liberty to help select sub-cabinet appointees.
 Richard Nixon had, similarly, given his Cabinet secretaries large liberty in selecting their subordinates, a decision that is credited with having weakened his control over the policy direction of his administration.
 In the case of Carter's presidency, it would have a similar effect.

 Carter filled his entire Cabinet before he even announced any of his White House staff, with the exception of announcing his White House press secretary.
 Carter also made an effort to follow through on a campaign pledge to decrease the size of the White House staff by 30%.
-He believed in having a less White House staff with less influence over government than that of Richard Nixon had come to have.
+He believed in having a smaller White House staff with less influence over government than Richard Nixon had come to have.
 Nixon's White House staff had given orders to his Cabinet.
 Disagreeing with the practice Nixon adopted during his presidency of having a strong White House staff and weak Cabinet, Carter declared at his first post-election press conference, "I would never permit my White House staff to try to run the major departments of government.
 The White House staff would be serving in a staff capacity only.
 Not in an administrative capacity."
 Incidentally, Nixon had originally, during his transition, had similar notions of a "Cabinet government".
 A week prior to his inauguration, Carter named his White House staff, which consisted largely of individuals from Georgia.
 Carter did not name a White House chief of staff, as he was opposed to having one, and would, in his early presidency, go without having one.

-After proving a controversial pick, the choice of Ted Sorensen for director of the Central Intelligence Agency, was withdrawn.
+After proving to be a controversial pick, the choice of Ted Sorensen for director of the Central Intelligence Agency, was withdrawn.